hsnyder/mathmodules/README.md

 # mathmodules

-A collection of modules for building mathematical software, mostly in fortran.
+A collection of modules for building mathematical software (in particular numerical physics programs), mostly in fortran.

 ## Make target: quadrature.o